The Top 10 Myths about Your Household Plumbing

 Tampons should not be flushed down the toilet because they can expand and cause blockages.
 However, tampons will not clog your sewer line.
 They will eventually decompose, so there’s no need to worry about them causing any long-term damage.

 Most people know that they shouldn’t flush anything other than human waste and toilet paper down the toilet, but many don’t realise just how many items are actually considered “flushing no-no’s”.
-These include feminine hygiene products, cotton balls,paper towel, cigarette butts, and even some so-called “flushable” wipes.
+These include feminine hygiene products, cotton balls, paper towels, cigarette butts, and even some so-called “flushable” wipes.

 While some of these items may not cause an immediate clog, they can certainly contribute to plumbing problems down the road.

-Plumbing problems always seem to happen at the most inopportune times
+10. Plumbing problems always happen at the most inopportune times.

 By taking the time to learn the truth about these common plumbing myths, you can help to avoid many of the most common plumbing problems.